JohnKaul/jcreate/readme.md

 `jail.conf` file located in `/etc/jail.conf.d/`.

 ## OPTIONS
-     -d   dry-run (A jail.conf file is constructed and printed to STDOUT, based on <template.conf>, for review.
+     -n   dry-run (A jail.conf file is constructed and printed to STDOUT, based on <template.conf>, for review.
 A jail is NOT constructed).

 ### JCREATE
 This script will create a classic jail by extracting a userland and